GOA-UVa/rimopy/README.md

 ## Roadmap

-- [ ] Adding tests based on AEMET RimoApp output that don't require to compute the lunar geometries (have them precomputed
+- [ ] Add validation tests based on AEMET RimoApp output using precomputed lunar geometries to remove the need for SPICE kernels during testing.
-- [ ] Adding unit tests for every submodule.
+- [ ] Add unit tests for all submodules.
-- [ ] Adding a TSIS-based ESICalculator implementation.
+- [ ] Implement a TSIS-based `ESICalculator`.

 ## Structure